A Small Number of People Developed This Rare Blood Disorder After Getting a COVID Vaccine—Here's What to Know

 In a word, no. For one thing, it's not possible to know at this time if cases of ITP in patients receiving the COVID vaccine are causal or coincidental, according to a statement prepared by the medical advisory board of the Platelet Disorder Support Association (PDSA), a nonprofit patient support group.

-In addition, the risk of ITP appears to be much lower than the risk of developing COVID-19.
+The risk of ITP appears to be much lower than the risk of developing COVID-19.
 "This should not provide a reason for people not to be vaccinated," says Dr. Bussel.
 "And if they have any uncertainties, they should consult with their physician."

 The information in this story is accurate as of press time.
 However, as the situation surrounding COVID-19 continues to evolve, it's possible that some data have changed since publication.
 While Health is trying to keep our stories as up-to-date as possible, we also encourage readers to stay informed on news and recommendations for their own communities by using the CDC, WHO, and their local public health department as resources.